Stefan Wannenwetsch

 Stefan Wannenwetsch (born 19 January 1992) is a German retired footballer who played as a midfielder.

 Career

+Playing career

 Wannenwetsch made his 2.
 Bundesliga debut for TSV 1860 Munich in November 2012, in a 2–2 draw with Union Berlin.
 He signed for FC Ingolstadt 04 in 2014.

 On 1 February 2016, Wannenwetsch moved to Hansa Rostock.
 He made his debut for the club on 6 February 2016 in a 2–0 loss against Stuttgarter Kickers and received a red card on 27 February 2016 in a 1–0 win against Energie Cottbus.

 In June 2019 it was announced Wannenwetsch would leave the club after having chosen not to accept Hansa Rostock's offer of a contract extension.

+Coaching career

+Due to injuries, Wannenwetsch was forced to end his career at the age of 28.
+In the same summer as his retirement, he was appointed manager of his childhood club, Sportfreunde Rammingen.
+As of the 2022-23 season, the club changed name to SGM Niederstotzingen/Rammingen.